rw3iss/nestjs-gen/readme.md

     ngen example -m -c -s -r -d --crud

-This will generate all the respective class files within "./modules/example/".
+This will generate all the respective class files within "./modules/example/", with CRUD interfaces.

 ## Things to Note:
 * Generated model class names will strip any trailing 's' in the given name argument, if one exists, unless you set the model class name explicitly with `--model-name <name>`.
 * If you specify `--repository` or `--crud`, a model will automatically be generated.
-* You can specify `--auth` and `@Guard(<auth-guard-class>)` decorators will be added to the CRUD interfaces.
+* You can specify `--auth`, a `@Guard(<auth-guard-class>)` decorator will be added to the CRUD interfaces.
 Your custom auth guard class name and location can be defined with `--auth-guard-class <class-name>` and `--auth-guard-location <dir>`.
 * The generated files will all have their imports and injected dependencies referenced correctly relative to each other, but you will still need to add these references to your main AppModule, or wherever you need to use them.
 In other words: this package doesn't edit existing files.
+* For now it will only generate TypeScript files (no plain JS), but you can customize the template files if you want to strip the TypeScript stuff (see below).

 ## All Options: